adowneywall/dataRepo_template/README.md

-# Data and code repository template
+# *Template* : Data and code repository

+*Change template to match project or manuscript title*

 ## Description